fwuehr1995/rail-horizon-oss/README.md

 * Proj: `sudo apt install libproj-dev`
 * Protobuf (Map Service): `sudo apt install libprotobuf-dev protobuf-compiler`
 * Curl (Map Service): `sudo apt install libcurl4-openssl-dev`
+* CMake Version 3.25.0 or higher (not standard for Ubuntu 22.04, needs to be installed from source)

 You should also create the underlay, which is the underlying workspace with ROS2 Tools available.
 It behaves similarly to a virtual environment and allows having multiple ROS2 versions installed on the system and use a specific one for each project.
 The underlay can be created automatically for every terminal session or manually at the beginning of a new session like this:
 ```bash